 This is becoming more of a time stuck due to the increase in data relationships, but with the advances in no-code and AI it can be dramatically simplified.

 Messy External Data > Osmos > Your Product

 Our goal is to eliminate these data silos so applications talk directly to each other across company boundaries.
 Fast forward to today, and we’ve raised $13M in funding, led by Raviraj Jain from Lightspeed Venture Partners with participation from CRV (Devdutt Yellurkar and Murat Bicer), Pear (Mar Hershenson), and SV Angel (Topher Conway).

 Nowhere is this data silo problem more painful than when onboarding customers.
 One of the biggest challenges is populating your product with your customer's live data as quickly as possible, so that they can start using it, have that “aha” moment and see the value.
 We’ve solved this.

-Osmos takes the pain out of importing messy external data into your operational system.
+Osmos takes the pain out of importing messy customer data into your operational system

 With Osmos, customers can onboard into your product with just a few clicks.
 You can give your customers a simple, no-code experience to bring in data directly from their systems without a single line of code.
 If, instead, you prefer to have your onboarding teams manage the process, they can build pipelines directly to customer data, also without any code, in minutes.